setlife-network/development-tools/README.md

 ## Development

-Development files are served from webpack-dev-server, configured with webpack.config.js, and hot-reloaded automatically.
+React+Redux front-end development files are served from webpack-dev-server, configured with webpack.config.js, and hot-reloaded automatically on every save.

 to start webpack-dev-server run: